The Payment widget is an integrated tool that allows you to offer multiple payment methods to end customers.

 In addition to the mandatory steps to operate the widget, you have the following customization options:

-Close the Widget
+Close the widget

-When the widget is shown in a modal, the payment widget only closes when the user presses the widget's close button or when they press the "back" button on iOS.
+When the widget is shown in a modal, the payment widget only closes when the user presses the widget's close button or when they press the back button on iOS.

 To close the modal when a payment is successful or when an error occurs, you must call the close